stelabouras/cloudnation/README.md

 [Try the demo &raquo;](https://stelabouras.github.io/cloudnation/)

-Cloudation is a music visualizer, mostly suited for trap tracks, made to resemble the awesome visualization of the Trapnation YouTube channel.
+CloudNation is a music visualizer, mostly suited for trap tracks, made to resemble the awesome visualization of the Trapnation YouTube channel.

-Cloudation has been made using canvas and WebAudio, it fetches the music tracks using the SoundCloud API and the backgrounds using the Unsplash API.
+CloudNation is powered by canvas and WebAudio and fetches the music tracks using the SoundCloud API and the background images using the Unsplash API.

 You can paste a SoundCloud url in the field, drag'n'drop a .ogg or .mp3 file in the page or drag'n'drop a SoundCloud url (easter egg ;) ).